 REGISTRATION PROCESS

 A student may complete most of the registration tasks prior to the start of classes.
 By the end of the last day to add a class, a student must complete registering for their courses online.
-Registrar and Admissions Services will publish instructions regarding the registration procedure.

 COURSE SEAT RESERVATION